ulimuli/Python-Cultivation/README.md

 Python-Cultivation
 made by ulimuli

-A cultivation game inspired by cultivation novels from all types of sources

 All the festures currently in the game:

 Join Sects – Become part of a sect and improve your relations to earn cultivation rewards.